Tech Mahindra: Acquisition and merger of Satyam

 In 2010, Mahindra Satyam and Morpho were awarded a contract by UIDAI to implement the biometric identification system for the Aadhaar programme.
 Mahindra Satyam, along with Tech Mahindra, was the official IT services provider for the 2010 and 2014 FIFA World Cups.

 Tech Mahindra announced its merger with Mahindra Satyam on 21 March 2012, after getting approval of the two company boards.
 The new organization would be led by Anand Mahindra as Chairman, Vineet Nayyar as Vice Chairman, and C. P. Gurnani as the CEO and Managing Director.
 On 25 June 2013, Tech Mahindra completed the merger to become India's fifth largest software services company with a turnover of $2.7 billion.
 The merger diversified Tech Mahindra's revenue mix, with the telecommunication vertical's share declining from over 90% in 2009 to 47% in 2013.

 Later years

 In 2013, Mahindra Group company Mahindra Engineering Services (MES) merged with Tech Mahindra.
 In 2015, Tech Mahindra and Mahindra & Mahindra (M&M) jointly purchased a controlling stake in Pininfarina S.p.A., an Italian automotive and industrial design company.
-By March 2016, Tech Mahindra's post-tax earnings had surpassed that of M&M.

-Tech Mahindra was ranked 5th among India's IT firms and overall 47th on Fortune India 500 list for 2019.

-In 2023, Tech Mahindra and FIDE organized the Global Chess League, an over-the-board rapid chess league.
+By March 2016, Tech Mahindra's post-tax earnings had surpassed that of M&M. Tech Mahindra was ranked 5th among India's IT firms and overall 47th on the Fortune India 500 list for 2019.
+Since 2023, Tech Mahindra and FIDE have organized the Global Chess League, an over-the-board rapid chess league.
+In 2025, Tech Mahindra was one of the eight entities selected by the IndiaAI Mission to develop a sovereign foundation LLM.